 Myth #2: If you build it, they will come.

-The Reality: No they won’t.
-This myth used to be trued in the early 2000s, but it is not now.
+The Reality: No, they won’t.
+This myth used to be true in the early 2000s, but it is not now.
 It is incredibly competitive.
-Building a community of people whose attention and trust you have, is more difficult than building the tech product, most of the time.
+Building a community of people whose attention and trust you have, is more complicated than building the tech product, most of the time.
 Today, building a business goes hand in hand with growing a community and constant user feedback.